lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

 In the case of the item selection, the `index` is translated into the `id` of the item that will be displayed.
+The  `id` has been stored in the view model specifically for this purpose.

-### The Router's Presenter
+### The Router Presenter's Role

 The job of the Router's Presenter is simple: send the event on to the ViewController.